jrfnl/clearPHP/_rules/good-practices/no-useless-unset.md

 `unset()` is the function to use to destroy a variable. _unset_ is also an operator `(unset)`, which actually does the same as the function.

-Unsetting variables have different effects depending on the type of variable.
+Unsetting variables has different effects depending on the type of variable.
 In the following five cases it is useless to unset a variable:

 * **_Unsetting a passed-by-value argument_**: arguments that are passed by value are copied from the calling context to the current one.
 Destroying the local variable is pointless: it will be destroyed (whatever that means), at the end of the method.
 * **_Unsetting a passed-by-reference argument_**: this time again, the actual value is left untouched.
 The reference itself is destroyed, but the value is still available in the original context.